-Designed by renowned architect Richard Meier, the main Getty Center complex includes the Getty Conservation Institute, the Getty Research Institute, the J. Paul Getty Museum, the Harold M. Williams Auditorium, two cafés, a full-service restaurant, and more than 86 acres of landscaped gardens and terraces to explore.
-About 14 miles away—in Pacific Palisades, near Malibu—the Getty Villa focuses on ancient Greek and Roman art, housed in a Roman-style country house.
+Designed by renowned architect Richard Meier, the main Getty Center complex includes the Getty Conservation Institute, the Getty Research Institute, the J. Paul Getty Museum, the Harold M. Williams Auditorium, two cafés, a full-service restaurant, and more than 34 hectares of landscaped gardens and terraces to explore.
+About 22 kilometres away—in Pacific Palisades, near Malibu—the Getty Villa focuses on ancient Greek and Roman art, housed in a Roman-style country house.

 Read on for our guide to this world-class museum.
 Come and explore the amazing art collection at the Getty Center, but also bring the kids to explore the hands-on exhibits in the Family Room.
 Sign up to take one of the museum’s daily architecture tours.
 Come after hours for music and drinks at Off the 405.
 Or grab a sunset dinner reservation at the Getty’s The Restaurant.

 In between exploring the Getty Center’s indoor exhibits, head outside to visit the museum’s expansive grounds and gardens.
 From carefully curated gardens to eye-catching sculpture displays (there’s even a garden devoted entirely to the humble cactus), the Getty’s outdoor spaces are both gorgeous and fascinating.
 To enrich your exploration, download the Getty Center’s audio tour podcast to listen to while you’re at the museum.

 Fran and Ray Stark Sculpture Garden